russellkosovsky/aegis-overwatch/README.md

 This project demonstrates a full software development lifecycle, from backend logic and API design to a responsive, user-friendly frontend interface.

-**(Suggestion: Record a short GIF of you interacting with the dashboard \- clicking nodes, routing messages \- and embed it here.
-It's a fantastic way to showcase the project's functionality.)**

 ## **Core Features**